A topological model for the HOMFLY-PT polynomial: Recovering the Jones polynomial

 \end{defn}

 Given a Kauffman state $\sigma$, let $n_+(\sigma)$ be the number of $+$-resolutions chosen by $\sigma$ and $n_-(\sigma)$ be the number of $-$-resolutions chosen by $\sigma$.
 Define $\sgn(\sigma):= n_+(\sigma) - n_-(\sigma)$.
 Recall that a Kauffman state chooses the $+$- or the $-$-resolution at each crossing of a link diagram $D$ (Definition \ref{d.Kauffmanstate}).
-Applying a Kauffman state $\sigma$ to a link diagram, replacing every crossing by the chosen resolution results in a disjoint collection of circles $S_{\sigma}$.
+Applying a Kauffman state $\sigma$ to a link diagram $D$ means that we replace every crossing of $D$ by the $\alpha'$ arcs of the resolution chosen by $\sigma$, that results in a disjoint collection of circles $S_{\sigma}$.
 Let $|\sigma|$ be the number of circles in the collection.
 The Kauffman bracket $\langle D\rangle$ can be defined in terms of a \emph{state sum}:

 Therefore,